CRISPR gene editing: Infection

 CRISPR-Cas-based "RNA-guided nucleases" can be used to target virulence factors, genes encoding antibiotic resistance, and other medically relevant sequences of interest.
 This technology thus represents a novel form of antimicrobial therapy and a strategy by which to manipulate bacterial populations.
 Recent studies suggest a correlation between the interfering of the CRISPR-Cas locus and acquisition of antibiotic resistance.
 This system provides protection of bacteria against invading foreign DNA, such as transposons, bacteriophages, and plasmids.
 This system was shown to be a strong selective pressure for the acquisition of antibiotic resistance and virulence factor in bacterial pathogens.

 Therapies based on CRISPR–Cas3 gene editing technology delivered by engineered bacteriophages could be used to destroy targeted DNA in pathogens.
 Cas3 is more destructive than the better known Cas9.

 Research suggests that CRISPR is an effective way to limit replication of multiple herpesviruses.
 It was able to eradicate viral DNA in the case of Epstein–Barr virus (EBV).
 Anti-herpesvirus CRISPRs have promising applications such as removing cancer-causing EBV from tumor cells, helping rid donated organs for immunocompromised patients of viral invaders, or preventing cold sore outbreaks and recurrent eye infections by blocking HSV-1 reactivation.
 As of August 2016, these were awaiting testing.

-Initial results in the treatment and cure of HIV have been rather successful, in 2021 9 out of 23 humanized mice treated with a combination of anti-retrovirals and CRISPR/Cas-9 which lead to the virus becoming undetectable, even after the usual rebound period.
-None of the two treatments alone had such an effect.
-Clinical trials in humans are to start in 2022.

 CRISPR may revive the concept of transplanting animal organs into people.
 Retroviruses present in animal genomes could harm transplant recipients.
 In 2015, a team eliminated 62 copies of a particular retroviral DNA sequence from the pig genome in a kidney epithelial cell.
 Researchers recently demonstrated the ability to birth live pig specimens after removing these retroviruses from their genome using CRISPR for the first time.